-I’ve visited many different caves throughout Pennsylvania and the world, and after a while, they all tend to look a bit the same.
+I’ve visited many different caves in Pennsylvania and the world, and after a while, they all tend to look a bit the same.
 So, while I knew Laurel Caverns in the Laurel Highlands would be beautiful and interesting, I figured it would be rather similar to the other caves I had visited in the past.
 Fortunately, I was wrong.

 Laurel Caverns is located along Chestnut Ridge, not too far away from the Summit Inn, Ohiopyle State Park, and the Great Cross of Christ.
 The forested setting in the middle of Forbes State Forest, which is also home to the Quebec Run Wild Area and the highest point in PA, gives the area a peacefulness that you don’t see at many other caves in Pennsylvania.

 As Pennsylvania’s largest cave and one of the largest private caves in the country, Laurel Caverns is special because of its size.
 In addition, its geological makeup and unique activities make it definitely worth visiting.